dhzl84/ESP8266-Smart-Home/README.md

 #define S20_BINARY         "xxx"
 ```

+For Travis CI compatibility there is the *secrets.sh* script which generates the above mentioned dummy code.

 ## Inwall thermostat
 I started to think about new thermostats for my floor heating system while trying to find a good setting for each room with the analog thermostats only giving the range ice cold (0) to 6, whatever temperature that should be.